How to optimize Production Planning to turn Supply Chain into a competitive advantage

 The main types are:

-• Cellular manufacturing / One Piece Flow, characterized by leaner flows, low WIP and shorter lead times.
+• Cellular manufacturing / One Piece Flow, characterized by leaner flows, low WIP, and shorter lead times.

 4. How to structure a planning hierarchy that avoids urgency and chaos?

-Effective planning is not a single process, but a hierarchical system that connects different time horizons and different levels of granularity:
+Effective planning is not a single process, but a hierarchical system that connects different time horizons and levels of granularity:

-3. S&OP (Sales & Operations Planning) - monthly tactical plan that balances supply and demand.
+2. S&OP (Sales & Operations Planning) – monthly tactical plan that balances supply and demand.

-6. MRP (Material Requirements Planning) - material requirements.
+5. MRP (Material Requirements Planning) – material requirements.

-7. CRP (Capacity Requirements Planning) - short-term capacity validation.
+6. CRP (Capacity Requirements Planning) – short-term capacity validation.

-• statistical predictions,
+• statistical forecasts,

 • customer orders,

-• restoration orders,
+• replenishment orders,

 • interplant transfers.

-The basic principles are clear:
+The fundamental principles are clear:

 • error must be measured and managed;

-Main indicators include:
+Key indicators include:

 MAD: Mean Absolute Deviation

-BIAS: the tendency to deviate from the mean value
+BIAS: the tendency to deviate from the mean

-measured via monitoring dashboard.
+measured via a monitoring dashboard.

-• N= total number of codes
+• N = total number of codes

-• m= month under review
+• m = month under review

-µ mean: is the average of the demand
+µ mean: is the average demand

 The S&OP process involves five steps:

-2. Updated Demand Planning.
+2. Updated demand planning.

 4. Pre-S&OP Meeting to resolve critical issues and generate scenarios.

-The benefits are many:
+The benefits are numerous:

 • better internal coordination,

-• better visibility,
+• greater visibility,

-• reduction of surprises,
+• fewer surprises,

-• increased service level,
+• improved service levels,

-• reduction of inventory and costs.
+• reduced inventory and costs.

-The process allows for:
+The process allows you to:

-• anticipate investments or capacity changes,
+• anticipate investments or changes in capacity,

 • identify future critical issues,

-• align the Business Plan.
+• align the Industrial Plan.

 The objectives of the MPS are:

-• support decisions on priorities and availability.
+• support decisions regarding priorities and availability.

-• MTS: the MPS follows the forecast,
+• MTS: MPS follows the forecast,

 • MTO: the MPS is driven by customer orders.